apache/druid/integration-tests/README.md

 > **NOTE**: Not all features run by default on a quickstart cluster, so it may not make sense to run the entire test suite against this configuration.
 >
-> Quickstart does not run with ssl, so to trick the integration tests we specify the `*_tls_url` in the config to be the same as the http url.
+> Quickstart does not run with ssl, so to trick the integration tests we specify the `*_tls_url` in the config to be the same as the HTTP url.

 Make sure you have at least 6GiB of memory available before you run the tests.

-The tests rely on files in the test/resources folder to exist under the path /resources, so create a symlink to make them available:
+The tests rely on files in the `test/resources` folder to exist under the path `/resources`, so create a symlink to make them available:

 ```bash